Family Business Succession Check | Quick Diagnostic for Family Alignment | Succession Strength

 Who This Is For

-The succession readiness check is designed for anyone involved in or affected by a family business succession.
+The succession check is designed for anyone involved in or affected by a family business succession.
 It is most powerful when multiple family members complete it independently, because the gaps between their answers are where the real risk lives.

 Current Owners and Founders